The Best Lightweight Hiking Shoes of 2025, Tested and Reviewed

 Outsoles

 Usually, every outsole looks different.
 The shape, size, direction, and depth of the lugs are what assist in traversing mud, dirt, rocks, ice, and snow.
-Also, Vibram is the most common material type, but there were a few different compositions in this test.
+Vibram is the most common (and best) material, but there were a few different compositions in this test.

 Insoles

 Most boots are made with an EVA foam insole.
 It is a soft material that absorbs some of the impact of your step.
 It sounds great in theory, but most of that foam is very thin and actually absorbs very little impact.
 The flimsy factory insoles break down quickly and tend to get dirty and smelly.
-In most cases, I upgrade my insoles with an aftermarket brand, like Superfeet.
-These insoles are made to better cushion and cradle your feet with zone-specific areas that offer superior support and comfort.
+In most cases, La Vigne upgrades his insoles with an aftermarket brand, to better cushion and cradle your feet with zone-specific areas that offer superior support and comfort.
+The Oboz Katabatics and Hoka Speedgoats were the only shoes where he didn’t feel the need to upgrade.

 FAQs